corda/corda/docs/source/network-bootstrapper.rst

 The CorDapp JARs will be hashed and scanned for ``Contract`` classes.
 These contract class implementations will become part of the whitelisted contracts in the network parameters (see ``NetworkParameters.whitelistedContractImplementations`` :doc:`network-map`).

-By default the bootstrapper will whitelist all the contracts found in the unsigned CorDapp JARs (a JAR file not signed by jarSigner tool).
+By default the Bootstrapper will whitelist all the contracts found in the unsigned CorDapp JARs (a JAR file not signed by jarSigner tool).
 Whitelisted contracts are checked by `Zone constraints`, while contract classes from signed JARs will be checked by `Signature constraints`.
 To prevent certain contracts from unsigned JARs from being whitelisted, add their fully qualified class name in the ``exclude_whitelist.txt``.
 These will instead use the more restrictive ``HashAttachmentConstraint``.